ben h. williams professor of economics

 baylor university

 I am the Ben H. Williams professor of economics at Baylor University.
-I study a number of topics including mental healthcare, sex work,
+I study a number of topics including mental healthcare, sex work, artificial intelligence, abortion and drug policy.
+I live in Waco, Texas and have too many interests to name here.

 News: I am write explainers and other things on my Substack: Scott's Substack.
 I also host a podcast entitled The Mixtape with Scott which you can find on platforms like Spotify and others too.